syncfusion-content/asp.net-core-docs/aspnet-core/TreeGrid/Data-Binding.md

 TreeGrid is rendered from Self-Referential data structures by providing two fields: ID field and parent ID field.

 •ID Field- This field contains unique values used to identify nodes.
-Its name is assigned to the IdMapping property.
+Its name is assigned to the id-mapping property.

 •Parent ID Field- This field contains values that indicate parent nodes.
-Its name is assigned to the ParentIdMapping property.
+Its name is assigned to the parent-id-mapping property.

 {% tabs %}